-In August 1993 all outstanding International Airport Revenue Bonds were refinanced with Series H and I. The International Airports bonds outstanding are rated Aaa by Moody's and AAA by Standard & Poor's.
-This rating is because the 1993 refunding issue was insured.
+The outstanding International Airports bonds carry underlying are rated Aaa by Moody's and AAA by Standard & Poor's and Fitch Ratings.
+This rating is because all outstanding issues are insured.

-The AIAS issued 94.925 million in additional revenue bonds in December 2003.
-They will be used to complete the Terminal Redevelopment Project that was originally funded with the 1999 Series A and B bonds, to provide matching funds on various 2004-2006 Alaska International Airports System capital projects, and to refund the 1993 Series I bonds.
+The AIAS issued \$94.925 million in additional revenue bonds in December 2003.
+They have or will be used to complete the Terminal Redevelopment Project that was originally funded with the 1999 Series A and B bonds, to provide matching funds on various 2004-2006 Alaska International Airports System capital projects, and to refund the 1993 Series I bonds.